-While there are a seemingly infinite amount of things to do in the Danish capital that visitors could easily fill more than a week with activities and day trips, spending 2 days in Copenhagen is an excellent way to get a great feel for the city and see all of the main sites.
+While there are a seemingly infinite amount of things to do here that visitors could easily fill more than a week with activities and day trips, spending 2 days in Copenhagen is an excellent way to get a great feel for the city and see all of the main sites.

-Getting to and Around Copenhagen
+Getting To & Around Copenhagen

 Copenhagen is easy to get to from virtually anywhere in Europe and internationally, as there is a high-traffic airport not far from the city centre that serves most major and budget airlines.

-However, if you want to visit some places that are far from each other and aren’t keen on walking, you will be happy to know that there is an excellent public transport system throughout the city and it will make getting to the sites during your 2 days in Copenhagen an absolute breeze.
+However, if you want to visit some places that are far from each other and aren’t keen on walking, you will be happy to know that there is an excellent public transport system throughout the city and it will make getting to the sites during your time in Copenhagen an absolute breeze.

 Copenhagen is also incredibly bicycle-friendly and one of the best ways to see the city is on two wheels.
 There are multiple places where tourists can hire bicycles and cycling is the preferred method of transport for many locals in the city.

-2 Days in Copenhagen Itinerary: Day One
+2 Days in Copenhagen Itinerary

 Free Walking Tour